Posted on November 19, 2020 at 8:45 AM by Maggie Witte

 When Abby and her family move in next door to Iris, neither is expecting the other to change their lives.
 Iris was widowed during World War II, and Abby's husband deals with trauma from Iraq.
 As they interact, secrets of their lives come to light.
 Unrated.
 Commercial audiobook.
 2020.

-Citizen reporters: S.S.
-McClure, Ida Tarbell, and the magazine that rewrote America
+DB 100096 Citizen reporters: S.S.
+McClure, Ida Tarbell, and the magazine that rewrote America by Stephanie Gorton

 A history of the rise and fall of the influential Gilded Age magazine McClure's, which was responsible for many groundbreaking stories of its time.
 The author also profiles the magazine's staff and argues in favor of the importance of investigative journalism in a democracy.
 Unrated.
 Commercial audiobook.
 2020.